anubhavsharma515/rust-collaborative-text-editor/README.md

 1. **Start the Server**:
    - The WebSocket server is initiated from within the application by clicking the `Collaborate` button in the status bar, that triggers the collaboration modal.
    - There are two options in the collaboration modal:
      - **Start a Session**: To start a session, the user must provide a valid **read or write password**.
 Both fields cannot be left empty.
+Note that if the read password is supplied but the write password is not, edit access for the document will not be password restricted, and vice versa.
-       - **File Path**: You can also specify a valid **file path** that will be loaded into the editor at the start of the session and shared with all collaborators when the session starts.
+       - **File Path**: You can also optionally specify a valid **file path** that will be loaded into the editor at the start of the session and shared with all collaborators when the session starts.
      - **Join a Session**: To join an existing session, the user needs to specify whether they are joining as a **read-only** or **read/write** client.
 The password to join the session must be provided by the session host.
        - If the server is not running or cannot be reached, an error will be displayed.
        - If the provided password is incorrect, an error message will be shown indicating the issue.

 2. **File Path and Permissions**:
    - For **starting a session**, the file path you provide will be loaded into the editor, and any changes will be broadcasted to all connected clients.
    - For **read/write permissions**, ensure that at least one password (either read or write) is set.
 Both fields cannot be left empty.
+Note that if the read password is supplied but the write password is not, edit access for the document will not be password restricted, and vice versa.

 3. **Collaborator Access**:
    - Once the server is running, share the **session URL** with your collaborators.
 They can use this URL to join the session as either read-only or read/write clients, depending on the permissions you set for them.